Skip to main content

 Australia and Fiji have extensive people-to-people links.
 Over 3,000 Australian companies do business in Fiji and close to 69,000 people born in Fiji live in Australia.
 Fiji is also one of the top destinations for Australians.
 Australians represent the largest cohort of visitor arrivals to Fiji (see Fiji Bureau of Statistics).

 Australia and Fiji share a deep love of sports.
 Through the PacificAus Sports program, we helped Fiji's national netball team, the Fiji Pearls, to compete at the 2019 Netball World Cup and we continue to sponsor the Kaiviti Silktails to play in the NSW Ron Massey Cup.
 Australia supports the Fijian Drua to compete in the men’s Super Rugby Pacific competition and the Fijiana Drua to compete in the women’s Super W competition.
-We will also continue to deliver sports for development outcomes through the Team Up program.
+We are also helping, at the grassroots level, Fijian girls and boys to participate in our Team Up program.

 Australia is supporting skills development in Fiji through the Australia Pacific Training Coalition, which is enhancing vocational education and training across the Pacific.